+Will there be a move towards liberalisation of capital accounts or will existing restrictions and controls be maintained in some parts of the world?
 Opening the capital account exposes countries to increased financial volatility.
 The impact, however, is different for capital importers and exporters.
 Capital importers face the possibility that flows would abruptly dry up, thus inflicting damaging shocks to their financial systems and national economies.
 Capital exporters accumulate claims on the outside world and, therefore, run the risk of valuation losses (through exposure to country and exchange rate risk).
 Ideally, an international open capital account regime would protect both capital importers towards sudden liquidity shocks and capital exporters toward abrupt changes in the value of their assets.
-This is, obviously, unrealistic in the current environment.
-But these are potential avenues for progress and debate.
+These are potential avenues for progress and debate.